dansinker/twomillion/README.md

 A few ground rules
 ----------------
 * This isn't _just_ about moving coins around.
-You also need to develop a site people care about: You need an editorial POV, a publishing strategy, + distro plans.
+You also need to develop a site people care about: You need an editorial POV, a publishing strategy, + plans for people actually finding out about your stuff.
 * Your group will need to decide on an editorial direction, how to staff it, and how to achieve profitability.
 * You need to give a *TWO MINUTE PITCH* at the end of the session.
 That pitch should include:
   * What the idea is